Akhankha/Gold-Price/README.md

 # Gold-Price
-Using a Linear ML model to predict the gold price
+Gold price prediction using a Linear ML model.